-Since 2017, YTT has been developing, in partnership with YTT Research Director Professor Paola Perucchini and her team at the Department of Education Sciences of Roma Tre University, the YTT Human/Child-Rights and Climate Crisis Education programs, that have been researched, constructed and adapted specifically to and for the Italian educational system.
+Since 2017, YTT has been developing, in partnership with YTT Research Director Professor Paola Perucchini and her team at the Department of Education Sciences of Roma Tre University, the YTT Human-Rights and Gender-Equality Education programs, that have been researched, constructed and adapted specifically to and for the Italian educational system.
 Designed to instruct, teach and foster human-rights, anti-discrimination practice, inclusion and equality to over 250,000 Italian school children by 2025.
-Beginning in February 2019, our first Roma Tre/YTT trained school teachers initiated the YTT 5-month program to over 200 5th-grade children from five elementary schools in Rome:
+Beginning in February 2019, our first Roma Tre/YTT trained school teachers initiated the YTT five-month program to over 200 5th-grade children from five elementary schools in Rome:

 (1) Istituto Comprensivo Artemisia Gentileschi Primary School.

 (5) Istituto San Giovanni Bosco delle FMA School.